-There are many cultures in Canada, in addition to the indigenous civilizations, for two reasons: First, the colonization of Europeans (Britain and France); second, Canada welcomes immigrants from all over the world.
-Here is a brief but complete study of multiculturalism in Canada and all its aspects.
+In addition to the Indigenous civilizations, there are many cultures in Canada for two reasons: First, European colonization (Britain and France); second, the fact that Canada welcomes immigrants from all over the world.
+Here is a brief but complete overview of multiculturalism in Canada, including Indigenous people, European Settler Cultures, Cultures of Immigrants, etc., and all the aspects, such as Cultural Mosaic, the policy of multiculturalism, challenges, and so on.

 cultures in Canada